misterkwao/Angular-WebApp-Boilerplate/README.md

 ng generate --help
 ```

-## Building
+## 📦 Building

-To build the project run:
+To build the project for production:

 ```bash
 ng build